The Holography of Spread Complexity: A Story of Observers: Conclusions and Outlook

-In this work, we proposed a holographic description of the spread complexity and its rate in 2D CFTs.
-By leveraging the underlying symmetries, we explicitly constructed the Krylov basis, which turns out not to be unique, giving rise to ambiguities in spread complexities.
-This ambiguity closely mirrors that of quantum complexity.
-To describe the spread complexity under general $SL(2,\mathbb{R})$ flows, we introduced the notions of distance complexity and state distance, providing a novel geometric interpretation of the spread complexity and connecting it to Nielsen's complexity.
-Within the AdS/CFT correspondence, we related the expectation values of the $SL(2,\mathbb{R})$ charges to the conserved quantities associated with the corresponding Killing vectors.
-Remarkably, the spread complexity can be expressed as the energy measured by an observer moving along the worldline defined by $\hat{e}_0$, as shown in eq.~\eqref{re1}.
-Holographically, the ambiguity in spread complexity is interpreted as an observer dependence, a feature rooted in relativity.
-Furthermore, the complexity rate is identified with the measured radial momentum, which remains invariant under redefinitions of the radial coordinate.
+In this work, we proposed a systematic holographic description of the spread complexity and its growth rate in 2D CFTs.
+Differing from the approach adopted in the original work \cite{Caputa:2024sux}, we used the AdS/CFT extrapolated dictionary to translate the calculations in the CFT to the ones in the bulk theory, thus directly finding the holographic description.
+Observing that the spread complexity and its growth rate are expressed as projected momenta, we interpreted them as measured energy or momentum by an observer, which is manifestly coordinate independent.
+Moreover, by leveraging the underlying symmetries, we explicitly constructed the Krylov basis, and we mapped the freedom in the choices of initial state and set of quantum gates in defining quantum complexity into the ones in choices of initial position of the particle and the corresponding little group transformation of the $SL(2,\mathbb{R})$ symmetry generators.
+To describe the spread complexity under general $SL(2,\mathbb{R})$ flows, we introduced the notion of Krylov complexity distance, providing a novel geometric interpretation of the spread complexity and connecting it to Nielsen complexity.
+We also commented on how our proposal can be easily extended to higher dimensions as long as the effective $SL(2,\mathbb{R})$ symmetry shows up.
 Below, we outline several open issues and potential directions for future research.

+First, throughout this work, we have focused on the semi-classical regime where the conformal dimension $\Delta$ of the primary operator is in the range of $\frac{1}{G_N}\gg \Delta\gg 1$.
+In this limit, the dual state corresponds to a massive particle propagating along a geodesic in an unperturbed AdS spacetime.
+When $\Delta\ll 1$, the primary operator should instead be dual to a free bulk scalar field, and the time-evolved state $|\psi(t)\rangle$ is described by the wavefunction $\Psi(\rho,t,\phi)=\langle \hat{\phi}(\rho,t,\phi)|\psi(t)\rangle$.
+In this regime, we expect the conserved charges $\hat{Q}_n$ to be replaced by appropriate bulk expectation values such as $\langle \Psi^*, \hat{L}_n^\mu \partial_\mu\Psi\rangle$, while the spread complexity may still admit an interpretation as the field energy measured by a given observer.